 This year, I wanted to make a simple yet elegant dessert for my family to enjoy on Rosh Hashanah.
 Nothing is simpler than a baked apple for dessert.
 Adding a touch of honey and sprinkle of cinnamon rounds out the flavors and make the apple truly delicious.
 And by creating delicate slices in the apple prior to baking, it can easily be arranged into a flower.

 These apple honey roses are a simple yet beautiful fall dessert.
-They are delicious served on their own or with a small scoop of vanilla ice cream.
+They are delicious served on their own or can be combined with a delicious coconut pastry cream to make a dairy-free apple rose tart.
 The apple honey roses can easily be made ahead and stored in the refrigerator for several days.

 - 8 mint leaves